Singular stack routes

 Learn how to enforce singular routes.

-Singular routes are available from SDK 53 and above.
+Singular routes are available from SDK 53 and later.
 They are currently flagged asdangerouslySingular

 due to an upstream issue withreact-native-screens